ArminKardan/quickengine/1-12-qe-front-globals-loginbyphone.md

 </b-200>
 ```

-Use this utility to enable localized login flows for Iranian users in Persian-language `xwebsite` applications.
+Use this utility to enable localized login flows for Iranian users in Persian-language `XWebsite` applications.